-- The Education Coordinator will update all public outreach material by the end of 2020. - The Education Coordinator will write 12 articles in the Republic Newspaper linking with other media avenues. - The Education Coordinator will create Public Service Announcements about holidays and events for newspaper, radio promotions, and social media. - The Education Coordinator will post on social media at a minimum of 3 times per week and increase the number of followers (Facebook- 1000, Twitter- 30, Instagram-200). - Create a Recycling Guide/Directory for public use of where items can be reused, or recycled in Bartholomew County.
+- The Education Coordinator will update public outreach material and website as needed. - An online Recycling Guide/Directory for public use of where items can be reused or recycled in Bartholomew County will be added to the District website. - The Education Coordinator will write 12 PSAs or letters to the editor on environmental topics for publication in The Republic newspaper and other media avenues. - The Education Coordinator will create Public Service Announcements about holidays and events for newspaper, radio promotions, and social media. - The Education Coordinator will post on social media at a minimum of 3 times per week and increase the number of followers (Facebook 1,000, Twitter 30, Instagram 300). - A quarterly email newsletter will be created and distributed.